-Submit documents that provide evidence of community support (e.g., letters of support from community stakeholders, emails with evidence of support, petitions, survey results, etc.).
+Submit documents that provide evidence of community support (e.g., letters of support from community stakeholders, emails with evidence of support, petitions, online survey results, etc.).
+Include a cover sheet with a table that identifies each document included with the evidence for this request, its page number(s), and a brief description of the document.